bianliu1013/bianliu1013.github.io/source/_posts/2015-5-18-LeetCode -Length of Last Word.md

----
-layout: post
-title: leetcode - Length of Last Word!
+title:  Length of Last Word!
 date:   2015-05-18 11:23:32
-categories: leetcode c++
+categories: algothrim
+tags: algothrim
 ---

 Given a string s consists of upper/lower-case alphabets and empty space characters ' ', return the length of last word in the string.